 - A core tenet of many Platforming Games is that the player takes Collision Damage, the opponents do not.
 Therefore, there are many types of enemies whose only way to damage the player is simply by walking into them.
 The plyaer gets hurt, the enemy does not.

 - In FTL: Faster Than Light, the Rockmen aliens are immune to fire.
 Therefore, a valid tactic for defeating enemy ships is to use a firebomb to light the ship's interior on fire, then send in your Rockmen crew to board the ship and interfere with the enemy crew's attempt to put the fires out.
-Similarly, you can use similar tactics with the Lanius aliens and their immunity to suffocation.
+Similarly, the Lanius, with their immunity to suffocation, are perfect for boarding airless drone ships, a tactic that would otherwise be suicidal.

 - Argonians from The Elder Scrolls series are a race of Lizard Folk with Super Not-Drowning Skills.
-They also have a reputation for being skilled at guerrilla war, with one of their favorite tactics being to grapple their victims, drag them underwater, and keep them there until they drown (a feat which, sadly, is difficult to replicate in-game due to the lack of grappling mechanics).
+They also have a reputation for being skilled at guerrilla war, constructing underwater camps (which are naturally hard for non-Argonians to assault) and one of their favorite tactics being to grapple their victims, drag them underwater, and keep them there until they drown (a feat which, sadly, is difficult to replicate in-game due to the lack of grappling mechanics).

 - In one episode of Jackie Chan Adventures, Valmont attempts to exorcise himself of the demon Shendu, by handling the Pan'Ku Box, an object forged using Good Magic, which Shendu can't touch.
 It hurts both of them, but Shendu suffers more and is rendered unconscious.